Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 4.2

-Memory Bandwidth: Memory bandwidth is the maximum amount of data (in units of MB per second) that can be transported across the external memory interface within a second.
-It is worked out by multiplying the card's interface width by its memory clock speed.
-In the case of DDR RAM, the result should be multiplied by 2 once again.
-If it uses DDR5, multiply by 4 instead.
-The higher the card's memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (counted in megabytes per second) that can be moved over the external memory interface in one second.
+The number is worked out by multiplying the interface width by its memory speed.
+If it uses DDR RAM, it must be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
+The higher the bandwidth is, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed in one second.
-This number is calculated by multiplying the total amount of texture units by the core speed of the chip.
-The better this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
+This is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
+The higher this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in a second.

-Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card can possibly write to its local memory per second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the amount of Render Output Units by the the core clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel rate is also dependant on quite a few other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to get to the max fill rate.
+Pixel Rate: Pixel rate is the most pixels the video card could possibly record to the local memory per second - measured in millions of pixels per second.
+The number is calculated by multiplying the number of Render Output Units by the the core speed of the card.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel fill rate is also dependant on quite a few other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the max fill rate.

 Display Prices